 |Computer (1st year only)||$2,000|

-With the generous support of our partner companies and alumni, the LGO program awards over $3.5 million in fellowships and scholarships to each incoming class.
-A student’s award varies based on previous academic and professional performance, dedication to the LGO mission, and career interests in engineering, high-tech management, operations, and manufacturing.
+With the generous support of our partner companies and alumni, the LGO program awards over $5 million in fellowships and scholarships to each incoming class.
+A student’s award varies based on previous academic and professional performance, enthusiasm for the LGO program and it’s unique structure, and interests in engineering, high-tech management, operations, or manufacturing.

-Every LGO student not sponsored by their company receives a fellowship award ranging from $50,000 to $80,000.
+On average, an LGO student not sponsored by a company will receive a fellowship award that covers 55% of their total tuition.
 The fellowship is distributed throughout the two-year program, and is applied toward the program’s tuition costs or as a stipend.

 LGO communicates the total financial aid package together with the acceptance letter.